The Hot l Baltimore

-The Hot L Baltimore is a play by Lanford Wilson set in the lobby of the Hotel Baltimore.
+The Hot L Baltimore is a 1973 American play by Lanford Wilson set in the lobby of the Hotel Baltimore.
 The plot focuses on the residents of the decaying property, who are faced with eviction when the structure is condemned.
 The play draws its title from the hotel's neon marquee with a burned-out "e" that was never replaced.

 Production history

 The Hot L Baltimore was produced by the Circle Repertory Company on February 4, 1973.
 It then transferred to the off-Broadway Circle in the Square Downtown on March 22, 1973.
 The production closed on January 4, 1976, after 1,166 performances.
 It was directed by Marshall W. Mason, and the cast included Trish Hawkins, Conchata Ferrell, Judd Hirsch, Jonathan Hogan, and Mari Gorman.

-The play won the New York Drama Critics' Circle Award for Best American Play of 1972–73, multiple Obie Awards (Best American Play, Lanford Wilson; Distinguished Performance, Mari Goldman; Distinguished Direction, Marshall W. Mason), the John Gassner Playwriting Award, and an Outer Critics Circle Award.
+The play won the New York Drama Critics' Circle Award for Best American Play of 1972–73, multiple Obie Awards (Best American Play, Lanford Wilson; Distinguished Performance, Mari Gorman; Distinguished Direction, Marshall W. Mason), the John Gassner Playwriting Award, and an Outer Critics Circle Award.

 It was produced at the Williamstown Theater Festival in Williamstown, Massachusetts, in July 2000, directed by Joe Mantello, with the cast featuring Sam Rockwell, Mandy Siegfried, Lois Smith, Helen Hanft, and Becky Ann Baker.
 It was then produced by the Steppenwolf Theatre Company in Chicago from March through May 2011, directed by Tina Landau.